I’m an editor, writer, and content strategist.

 Newsletter Strategy

-I developed a newsletter strategy for Variable West that combines high quality weekly content, community support, and organic growth with a minimal marketing budget.
+I developed a newsletter strategy for Variable West that combines high-quality weekly content, community support, and organic growth with a minimal marketing budget.
+Our average open rate was 68%, and our click-through rate was 3.5%.

 View the Cliff Notes newsletter archive.